 to make its own cholesterol by turning off the production of

-HMG CoA reductace which interrupts a step in the biosynthic pathway
+HMG CoA reductase, which interrupts a step in the biosynthetic

-of cholesterol.
-Incoming LDL derived cholesterol promotes the
+pathway of cholesterol.
+Incoming LDL derived cholesterol promotes

-storage of cholesterol in the cell by activating ACAT which reattaches
+the storage of cholesterol in the cell by activating ACAT which

-a fatty acid to excess cholesterol molecules.
-This results in
+reattaches a fatty acid to excess cholesterol molecules.
+This

-cholesterol esters that are deposited in storage droplets. the
+results in cholesterol esters that are deposited in storage droplets.

-mechanism which stops the cells synthesize of new LDL receptors.
+mechanism which stops the cells synthesis of new LDL receptors.

 brought in to supply its needs.